TRACE Getting started

 Click “Add” and put a name (“TRACE update site”) and location: https://trace.esi.nl/repository/.

-Click “OK” and check that the window now shows the TRACE category with three features
+Click “OK” and check that the window now shows the TRACE category.

 Complete the remaining steps of the installation process (including acceptance of the license agreement and a restart of the Eclipse IDE).